 Sugar Free Peanut Butter Soft Rings: low carb, lchf, grain free and gluten free.
-Just 2.5g carbs each.
+Just 2.3g carbs each.

-Until now.
-Why?
+But why, you might ask?
 Because I had a jar of natural, no added sugar, smooth peanut butter that was reaching its best before date.
 Therefore, I had two options: 1) let it go to waste, 2) make something with it.
-So, with much reluctance, I went with option 2) and thought I’d try biscuits, or cookies, as they’re known in America English.
+So, with much reluctance, I went with option 2) and thought I’d try biscuits – or cookies, as they’re known in America English.

 The test recipe was based on the ‘normal’ biscuit recipe: flour, butter, sugar, egg and vanilla.
 Mr erythritol and Mrs stevia replaced the sugar.
 I almost used lupin flour, as I usually do, but then decided to use almond flour because it’s sweeter than lupin, plus I thought it would compensate for the saltiness of peanut butter.